fluent-ci-templates/fluentci-docs/docs/examples/languages/zig.md

 fluentci run zig_pipeline
 ```

-## Add zig Pipeline to your project
+## Add Zig Pipeline to your project

 Run the following command to add Zig pipeline to your project: